nextcloud/appstore/docs/restapi.rst

 Get All Nextcloud Releases
 ~~~~~~~~~~~~~~~~~~~~~~~~~~
 This will return all the Nextcloud releases that the store knows about.
-To check if a release can actually be downloaded, use the **hasRelease** flag.
+To check if a release can actually be downloaded check the **hasRelease** flag.

 .. note:: Unsupported Nextcloud releases will be removed from the response